Foundation Course in Professional Dance Performance (HNC)

 Duration 1 year (4 or 5 days a week)

 Scheduled teaching per week 20 hours average per week

-**New for Sept 2020** The MGA one-year Foundation course in Professional Dance Performance offers a pre-vocational year designed to prepare you for the demands of professional, full-time training and provides you with the skills required to audition successfully for the country’s leading Dance institutions.
+The MGA one-year Foundation course in Professional Dance Performance offers a pre-vocational year designed to prepare you for the demands of professional, full-time training and provides you with the skills required to audition successfully for the country’s leading Dance institutions.

 The course is designed to thoroughly prepare you for the process of auditioning and the rigours of taking up a three-year place at a Dance or Drama School, expanding your skill set and enabling you to realise your full potential in your future training.

 MGA Foundation students have gone on to study at, among others, the American Academy of Music and Dramatic Art, Arts Educational Schools, Bird College, Guildford School of Acting, Laine Theatre Arts, Mountview Academy, Performers College, Royal Scottish Academy of Music and Drama – and, of course, The MGA Academy of Performing Arts.

 The Foundation schedule runs for one whole academic year over three full-time terms of training and an HNC qualification is awarded to those who successfully complete all the required modules.

 The course is technique orientated, giving you a solid foundation in a variety of dance styles that will help gain confidence and the skills required to apply for further training.